Fasting is considered as best detoxifying treatment in ayurveda. Animals abstain from food during their sickness. So, it also applies to human beings.

 To cure any disease, you first need to remove already formed Ama Dosha in your body.
 Then you require to prevent its further formation.
 For removing Ama Dosha, you require fasting.
 Because Ama Dosha contributes to every disease and fasting removes Ama Dosha.
 Therefore, fasting is called one complete medicine for all diseases.
 Due to this reason, fasting is a primary treatment or therapy in nature cure.

-If you do regular fasting for a full day at least once per month, ideally once per week and follow the ayurvedic diet plan, further formation of Ama Dosha also stops.
+If you do regular fasting for a full day at least once per month, ideally once per week and follow the ayurvedic diet plan or Healing Diet, further formation of Ama Dosha also stops.
 So, you always live a healthy life.
 You will not suffer from any disease in your life.

 Also Read: Ama Dosha, Amavisha and Garvisha in Ayurveda.